daniellee6925/rapGPT2.0/README.md

 By default, the script uses:
 A batch size of 8 and 200 training steps, which corresponds to approximately 4 epochs.
 You may need to adjust these settings depending on your available GPU memory and dataset size.
-- Training takes around ~2hrs on RXT 4080.
+- Training takes around ~2hrs on RTX 4080.

 **No GPU?**